nderr/reciprocal_swimming/README.md

 mpirun -np num_procs swim_steady -s S -R lr -r rr -M M^2 -o output_directory m p

 to solve the system over a 2m x m bispherical grid of finite elements.
 The velocity elements are of polynomial order p, and the pressure elements are of order p-1.
 The code will print to stdout:
-- the provided M^2 valu
+- the provided M^2 value
 - the density of the left sphere
 - the density of the right sphere
 - the resulting steady swim speed